Skip to content

 Fearnley received the 2016 NZSA Janet Frame Memorial Award, which is awarded to an author of literary or imaginative fiction or poetry with the purpose of supporting a mid-career or established writer in furthering their literary career.

-During 2017 she is co-editing an anthology of New Zealand mountaineering writing with Otago mountaineer and author Paul Hersey.
-She is also researching and writing a book on the theme of landscape and scent.
+In 2017 she co-edited an anthology of New Zealand mountaineering writing with Otago mountaineer and author Paul Hersey called To the Mountains: A collection of New Zealand alpine writing (Otago University Press.)

-• Interview with Laurence Fearnley for The Christchurch City Libraries blog
+- Interview with Laurence Fearnley for Christchurch City Librariesblog